-The most common frame materials you will see are wood, aluminium, powder coated steel, and galvanized steel.
+The most common frame materials you will see are wood, aluminium, powder coated steel, and galvanised steel.

 Wooden framed greenhouses have the most traditional look and are strong and sturdy.
 They do tend to cost more though, both initially and through regular maintenance that you will need to perform.

 Aluminium is a metal that is rust proof and very lightweight, making these frames less physically demanding to set up.
 Unfortunately it also makes them more likely to move around in strong winds so you need to strap them down.